 Teaching Commons > Teaching Guides > Instructional Methods > Remote Teaching Options

-The following section is a curated set of resources that can help you get started teaching remotely.
-If you are looking for instructions for specific tool in D2L,
+This page contains a curated set of resources to help you teach remotely.
+For instructions for a specific tool in D2L,

 There are a number of ways to move your lectures and discussions online.
 The two resources below address low-bandwidth alternatives to videoconferencing tools, such as discussion boards and collaborative document editors.

 There are multiple ways to record video lectures, demonstrations, quick updates, etc. that students can watch on their own.

 Threaded class discussions allow students to address you and one another asynchronously.